 You're much more likely to see your state gas tax suspended.
 One reason being that many states can afford a tax cut right now because they have budget surpluses, due to recent economic growth and/or federal pandemic-relief funds.

 Connecticut became the third state to enact a gas tax holiday on March 24 when Gov. Ned Lamont (D) signed a bill to suspend the state's 25¢ per gallon excise tax on gasoline from April 1 to June 30.
 The separate 10.75¢ per gallon petroleum products gross earnings tax was not suspended.
-Under a budget adjustment bill signed on May 9, the Connecticut gas tax holiday is extended to November 30.
-(See our Connecticut State Tax Guide for more information on Connecticut taxes.)
+Then, under a budget adjustment bill signed on May 9, the Connecticut gas tax holiday was extended to November 30.
+(See our Connecticut State Tax Guide (opens in new tab) for more information on Connecticut taxes.)

 Other governors and lawmakers from around the country have also suggested a gas tax holiday or other fuel tax relief measures for their state.
 States where gas tax relief of one form or another is currently being pushed by the governor or considered in the legislature include: